Classic DP: Longest Common Subsequence

 712. Minimum ASCII Delete Sum for Two Strings | 🟠 |

-I don't know how you feel about solving algorithm problems, but I've summarized the technique: break down a large problem into a single point, first study how to solve the problem at this small point, and then expand it to the entire problem through recursion/iteration.
+I'm not sure how everyone feels about solving algorithm problems, but I've concluded that the key is to break down a large problem into smaller parts.
+First, study how to solve a problem at a small scale, and then expand it to the entire problem using recursion/iteration.

-For example, in our previous article Hand-Holding Guide to Binary Trees - Part 3, when solving binary tree problems, we break down the entire problem to a single node.
-Imagine standing at that node, think about what needs to be done, and then apply the binary tree recursion framework.
+For example, in our previous article Hands-on Tree Problems Part 3, we solved binary tree problems by focusing on a single node.
+Imagine yourself standing on a particular node, determine what needs to be done, and then apply the binary tree recursion framework.

 Longest Common Subsequence